bugprone-unintended-char-ostream-output¶

 std::cout << static_cast<int>(v); // when v is signed char

-To avoid lengthy cast statements, add prefix +
+To avoid lengthy cast statements, add prefix + to the variable can also

-suppress warnings because unary expression will promote the value to an int
+suppress warnings because unary expression will promote the value to an int.

 std::cout << +v;